kambaikariuki/programming_c_summative/scraper/README.md

 `./scraper <url_1> <url_2>....<url_n>`

-Find the downloaded html files in your directory.
+Find the downloaded html files in your directory named as `output_n.html` where `n` is the number of the url.